Pakistan national football team: Dark era (1970s)

-Resurgence (1980–1990)
+In 1978, Pakistan participated in the "Saudi Arabia Football Federation International Tournament", the team lost their first match against Saudi Arabia 0–6.
+The following match against South Korea B ended in another loss, with a scoreline of 0–5, the final match against Kenya ended in 3–8 defeat.

+Resurgence and South Asian Success (1980–1989)

-After several years of competitive football inactivity, in the 1981 King's Cup, Pakistan secured a goalless draw against Semarang from Indonesia.
-After a loss to Thailand, they gained a 3–2 victory against Malaysia and although they lost a close game against August 1 from China, they were able to win 1–0 in their final game against Singapore.
+After several years of competitive football inactivity, the national team was invited for the 1981 Merdeka Tournament, however, the team declined the invitation, withdrawing from the tournament.
+Instead, they participated in the 1981 King's Cup, Pakistan secured a goalless draw against Semarang from Indonesia.
+After a loss to Thailand, they gained a 3–2 victory against Malaysia and although they lost a close game against 1 August from China, they were able to win 1–0 in their final game against Singapore.

 Pakistan hosted the 1982 Quaid-e-Azam International Tournament involving Iran, Bangladesh, Oman, Nepal and the second string Pakistan Blues.
 The Green Shirts started off with a 2–0 win over Nepal.
 They then lost to Iran, but came back and beat Bangladesh 2–1.
 The last game against Oman ended nil-nil and Pakistan ended at the third position behind the Pakistan Blues team.
 In 1984, the national team participated at the 1984 Merdeka Tournament, and later at the 1984 AFC Asian Cup qualification, losing 4 out of 5 games, the only victory coming against North Yemen 4–1.

 The national team hosted another 1985 Quaid-e-Azam International Tournament, this time inviting North Korea XI, Indonesia Youth, Bangladesh and Nepal.
 A goalless draw against the North Koreans boosted the side, as they beat Nepal by one goal.
 However, they lost in the final two games against Bangladesh and Indonesia.
 In the 1985 South Asian Games, Pakistan ended fourth after losing a penalty shoot out to Nepal in the third place match.